jaliil-9/Medical-Insurance-Cost-Prediction/README.md

 2- Run the cells in the notebook to preprocess the dataset, build the regression model, and evaluate the model's performance.
 3- Finally, the model will be used to predict the medical insurance costs for new patients.

+## Result:
+The model got and Error Square nearly equal between train & test data (0.57 and 0.67 respectively), which means that the model is trained well, there is no overfitting, and the model can be used to predict Medical Insurance Cost accurately

 ## Contributing:
 Contributions are always welcome!
 Please feel free to submit a pull request or raise an issue.